seddonym/seddonym.github.io/_posts/2018-05-04-django-signals.md

         promote_waiting_list(self)
 {% endhighlight %}

-"That is, surely, much simpler and clearer?" you might say, and you would have a valid point.
-Surely if all a signal dispatch does is call another function, it is needless complicating our code.
+Much simpler and clearer.
+Surely, if all a signal dispatch does is call another function, it is needless complicating our code.
 Why, then, would we ever do this?

 ## What signals are for